octopus-network/octopus-appchain-registry/README.md

 * `voter`: Who can `upvote` or `downvote` an appchain when its `appchain state` is `inQueue`.
 * `upvote deposit`: The total amount of OCT token which a `voter` deposited to this contract for upvoting an appchain.
 * `downvote deposit`: The total amount of OCT token which a `voter` deposited to this contract for downvoting an appchain.
-* `voting result`: A value representing the result of appchain voting.
+* `voting score`: A value representing the result of appchain voting.
 It is calculated by the total upvote and downvote amount for an appchain.
 * `validator`: Who can deposit a certain amount of OCT token for an appchain when its `appchain state` is `staging`, to indicate that he/she wants to be the validator of an appchain after the appchain goes `booting` state.
 * `delegator`: Who can deposit a certain amount of OCT token for an appchain when its `appchain state` is `staging`, to indicate that he/she wants to delegate his/her voting rights to an validator of an appchain after the appchain goes `booting` state.
 * `sender`: A NEAR transaction sender, that is the account which perform actions (call functions) on this contract.